 Worried about yourself?

-- Guilt about drinking.
+- Guilt about getting high.

-- Unsuccessful attempts to stop drinking.
+- Unsuccessful attempts to cut down/stop getting high.

-- Lying about or hiding drinking habits.
+- Lying about or hiding one’s drug use.